camunda/camunda-docs-manual/content/user-guide/logging.md

 #### Diagnosing Job Execution

-To investigate the Job Execution behavior, as a start enable the following loggers:
+To investigate the Job Execution behavior, as a start switch the level log of the following loggers to `DEBUG`/`FINE`:

 * `org.camunda.bpm.engine.impl.persistence.entity.JobEntity` - logs the job execution statements
 * `org.camunda.bpm.engine.jobexecutor` - further job execution logs such as job acquisition and execution operations